FallingSnow/lightdm-webkit2-material2/README.md

 - Restart, shutdown, suspend, and hibernate the computer
 - Select session (GNOME, KDE, Xfce or other installed DE)
 - Select your language
+- Full i18n localization
 - 4 different types of background (trianglify, image, random-image, and zodiac)
+- LDAP support via lighdm's hide_users
 - HiDpi screen support via UI scaling
-- Full i18n localization
 - And the most important thing, A CLOCK WITH SECONDS!!!

 ### How to install